History (HI)

 HI 340X History of Christianity - 3 Hours

 A survey of the history of the Christian church from the New Testament to the present.
 Approximately equal time is spent on the early, medieval, Reformation, and modern periods.
-Offered fall semester for Deerfield traditional undergraduate.
 Cross-listed with BRS 340X.
-Delivery mode: Deerfield traditional undergraduate and Florida undergraduate.
+Delivery mode: Florida undergraduate.

 HI 375 Topics in American History - 3 Hours

 An examination of selected topics in the social, economic, political, and cultural development of the United States from the colonial era to the present.
 May be repeated for credit if topic concentration differs.
-Offered on demand for Deerfield traditional undergraduate.
-Delivery mode: Deerfield traditional undergraduate, Florida undergraduate.
+Delivery mode: Florida undergraduate.